kartonfarkas/api_docs/source/suite/customers/administrator_update.rst

    * - 400
      - 8016
      - Invalid disabled
-     - its value is not 0 or 1
+     - Its value is not 0 or 1.
    * - 400
      - 8017
      - Password is used recently
-     - this password has already been used, it is not valid anymore
+     - This password has already been used, it is not valid anymore.
    * - 400
      - 8001
      - An administrator with this user name already exists.